adawans/a-gnome-alley/README.md

 14. Make a thing behave as if it’s alive.
 15. Obscure something so that only a curious person could find it.
 16. Simulate a message meant for someone else.
-17. Make a space feel haunted—but gently.
+17. Make a space feel haunted, but gently.
 18. Add something invisible that you must pretend is real.
 19. Change the order of things to imply a different logic.
 20. Make a trace of an action that didn’t happen.